Holstrup/ObjectRecognition/README.md

 - The higher the silhouette value is, the better the results from clustering (the range is [-1,1]).
 - With the help of silhouette, we can identify the optimal number of clusters  k  (if we don't know it already from the data) by taking the number of clusters that maximizes the silhouette coefficient.

+## Optimizations

+High-dimensional datasets can be very difficult to visualize.
+While data in two or three dimensions can be plotted to show the inherent structure of the data, equivalent high-dimensional plots are much less intuitive.
+To aid visualization of the structure of a dataset, the dimension must be reduced in some way.

+### Manifold learning (generalize linear frameworks to be sensitive to non-linear structure in data):

+#### Isomap
+Isomap can be viewed as an extension of Multi-dimensional Scaling (MDS) or Kernel PCA.
+Isomap seeks a lower-dimensional embedding which maintains geodesic distances between all points.

+#### Local linear embedding
+Locally linear embedding (LLE) seeks a lower-dimensional projection of the data which preserves distances within local neighborhoods.
+It can be thought of as a series of local Principal Component Analyses which are globally compared to find the best non-linear embedding.

+#### Modified local linear embedding
+One well-known issue with LLE is the regularization problem.
+When the number of neighbors is greater than the number of input dimensions, the matrix defining each local neighborhood is rank-deficient.
+One method to address the regularization problem is to use multiple weight vectors in each neighborhood.
+This is the essence of modified locally linear embedding (MLLE).

+#### Hessian eigenmapping
+Hessian Eigenmapping (known also as Hessian-based LLE) is another method of solving the regularization problem of LLE.
+It revolves around a hessian-based quadratic form at each neighborhood which is used to recover the locally linear structure.
+Though other implementations note its poor scaling with data size, sklearn implements some algorithmic improvements which make its cost comparable to that of other LLE variants for small output dimension.

+#### Spectral embedding
+Spectral Embedding is an approach to calculating a non-linear embedding.
+Scikit-learn implements Laplacian Eigenmaps, which finds a low dimensional representation of the data using a spectral decomposition of the graph Laplacian.
+The graph generated can be considered as a discrete approximation of the low dimensional manifold in the high dimensional space.
+Minimization of a cost function based on the graph ensures that points close to each other on the manifold are mapped close to each other in the low dimensional space, preserving local distances.

+#### Local Tangent Space Alignment
+Though not technically a variant of LLE, Local tangent space alignment (LTSA) is algorithmically similar enough to LLE that it can be put in this category.
+Rather than focusing on preserving neighborhood distances as in LLE, LTSA seeks to characterize the local geometry at each neighborhood via its tangent space and performs a global optimization to align these local tangent spaces to learn the embedding.

+#### Multi-dimensional scaling (MDS)
+Multi-dimensional scaling (MDS) seeks a low-dimensional representation of the data in which the distances respect well the distances in the original high-dimensional space.
+In general, is a technique used for analyzing similarity or dissimilarity data.
+MDS attempts to model similarity or dissimilarity data as distances in a geometric space.

+#### t-distributed Stochastic Neighbor Embedding (t-SNE)
+While Isomap, LLE and variants are best suited to unfold a single continuous low dimensional manifold, t-SNE will focus on the local structure of the data and will tend to extract clustered local groups of samples as highlighted on the S-curve example.
+This ability to group samples based on the local structure might be beneficial to visually disentangle a dataset that comprises several manifolds at once as is the case in the digits dataset.

+#### Random forest embedding
+A forest embedding is a way to represent a feature space using a random forest.
+In our case, we are dealing with an unsupervised transformation of a dataset to a high-dimensional sparse representation.
+A data point is coded according to which leaf of each tree it is sorted into.
+Using a one-hot encoding of the leaves, this leads to a binary coding with as many ones as there are trees in the forest.

+### PCA (linear framework not sensitive to non-linear structure in data):
+Principal Component Analysis (PCA) is a dimension-reduction tool that can be used to reduce a large set of variables to a small set that still contains most of the information in the large set.
+Objectives of principal component analysis:
+1. PCA reduces attribute space from a larger number of variables to a smaller number of factors and as such is a "non-dependent" procedure (that is, it does not assume a dependent variable is specified).
+2. PCA is a dimensionality reduction or data compression method.
+The goal is dimension reduction and there is no guarantee that the dimensions are interpretable (a fact often not appreciated by (amateur) statisticians).
+3. To select a subset of variables from a larger set, based on which original variables have the highest correlations with the principal component.

 ## Setup